 Given the complexity of the situation, investors would be wise to discuss their tax matters with their accountant to ensure that they’re getting the most out of tax depreciation for their investment property.

-At Duo Tax, our tax depreciation schedules provide both the prime cost and diminishing value depreciation schedules.
-They’re designed for both investors and accountants so that you can determine what is best for you.
+At Duo Tax, our tax depreciation schedules provide both prime cost and diminishing value depreciation schedules.
+They’re designed for both investors and accountants so that you can determine what’s best for you.